Signs Your Dog Needs To Be Neutered s - My Pet Command

 1. Helps Control Overpopulation of Stray Animals

-According to ASPCA, millions of dogs end up in shelters every year, and many are euthanized due to lack of homes.
+According to the world animal foundation WAF, thousands of dogs end up in shelters every year, and many are euthanized due to lack of homes.
 By neutering a dog, you prevent unwanted pregnancies and help reduce the number of homeless animals in the neighborhood.

 Warning Signs After Dog Neutering